 - Choosing it as a career option

-By linking both the medical system we can preserve our tradition as well as combat deadly diseases.
-It helps in economic upliftment and sustainable development of tribal society as well as a modern society.
+By linking the medical system we can preserve our traditions as well as combat deadly diseases.
+It helps in the economic upliftment and sustainable development of tribal society as well as a modern society.
 Many tribal groups started studying both conventional and traditional medicine systems together.